-Named for Benjamin Banneker, the black surveyor who worked with Andrew Ellicott in surveying the District of Columbia, it was the premier black recreation center in the period during which municipal facilities in the district were segregated.
-Although it was not one of the centers selected for experiment in inter-racial recreation programs in the summer of 1949, it was among the first centers declared "open", or desegregated in the spring of 1954.
+Named for Benjamin Banneker (1731-1806), the Black surveyor who worked with Andrew Ellicott (1754-1820) in surveying DC, the Banneker Recreation Center was the premier Black recreation center in a period when DC municipal facilities were segregated.
+Although it was not one of the centers selected for experiment in interracial recreation programs in the summer of 1949, it was among the first centers declared “open,” or desegregated, in the spring of 1954.

 DC Inventory: December 18, 1985